ismaelirc/chrome-copy-extension/README.md

 # Copy Paste for Chrome

-Extension build to provide a simply way to save a little texts and links when yout using Goolge Chrome.
+Extension built to provide a simple way to save small notes and links while using Google Chrome.

 ## Features